 - if a person is on the premises with the tenant's consent or at their invitation the tenant has vicarious liability for acts resulting in a breach of the agreement by that person (s 75).

 Unless they successfully apply to the South Australian Civil and Administrative Tribunal (SACAT) for an exemption, the parties to the agreement cannot leave out any mandatory terms, even if they agree to do so [s 119].

 It is an offence to enter into an agreement or arrangement that is designed to exclude or circumvent terms created under the Act, and it is not possible to waive rights that are granted under the Act [s 115].
 The maximum penalty for entering into an agreement to defeat, evade or prevent the operation of the Residential Tenancies Act 1995 (SA) is $10 000.

-For further examples of inconsistent tenancy agreement terms see the Consumer and Business Affairs factsheet ‘Lease agreement terms inconsistent with the Residential Tenancies Act 1995’.
+For further examples of inconsistent tenancy agreement terms see the Consumer and Business Services factsheet ‘Lease agreement terms inconsistent with the Residential Tenancies Act 1995’.

 A fixed term lease (or tenancy) exists where the parties agree on a single, specific length of tenancy - usually for six months or one year, although it can be for any period as long as the period is fixed.
 If a tenant wants to leave premises before the end of a fixed term it is always worth discussing this with the landlord as it may end by agreement between the parties.

 Under the Residential Tenancies Act 1995 (SA) a tenant generally cannot give notice to end a fixed term agreement, except where the landlord is in breach of the agreement [s 85].
 However if that notice is invalid, improperly served, or if the landlord remedies the breach the agreement may not be terminated.
 The landlord may respond to any notice served under section 85 by making an application to the Tribunal (SACAT) to have the tenancy reinstated.